"It is finished!"

 The young lord shrugged as he answered his sovereign:

 "Mixed, as with any new idea.
 Some think it is brilliant, some approach tentatively, and some reject it outright, fearing it will rob them of their business' freedom.
 Overall, the younger generations are more optimistic towards the concept than the older, more established.
-The guilds are also afraid that it will destabilize the hierarchy; so I had told them that if they want to retain control the market, invest, because Nordkreuz will rise from the ashes -- with them or without them," Pascal finished with a satisfied smirk.
+The guilds are also afraid that it will destabilize the hierarchy; so I had told them that if they want to retain control the market, invest, because Nordkreuz will rise from the ashes -- with or without them," Pascal finished with a satisfied smirk.

 The King had almost burst out laughing.
 Mirth filled his eyes as his lips and shoulders continued to shake in suppressed glee.